santi-nue/LeafletForBlazorTracking/Nearby Points Tracking distance/README.md

 ## Remove highlight and measure lines

-Remove of highlight symbol and measurement lines will be done on the method triggered when no points are close to others.
+Remove of highlight symbol and measurement lines will be done on the method triggered when no points are close to others (**OnNearbyThresholdClosed** event)

     public void nearbyThresholdTriggerClosed(object sender)
     {